Anthony Miranda: Candidacies

+New York City Sheriff

 He was appointed Sheriff in May 2022 by Mayor Eric Adams.
 Earlier in 2022 he promoted a "virus buster" badge purported, without scientific evidence, to protect against COVID-19.
 Miranda's first year as sheriff was marked by a crackdown on unlicensed cannabis sales.

 The deputy sheriffs union made 13 complaints against Miranda across 2023 and 2024.
 Those complaints included allegations of discrimination and retaliation against union members, as well as nepotism, in particular when an official fired from the Department of Correction was hired as Chief of Investigators with an $180,000 salary.
 The union said the executive salary would be better spent hiring more deputies.
 In June 2024, the union called on Miranda to resign, saying he had created a hostile work environment.
 Miranda was also accused of repeatedly using the lights and sirens of his department vehicle to get through rush-hour traffic and sometimes to escort his son to his job.

 Miranda, like other members of the Adams administration, faced investigation in 2024.
 The head of the deputies union and raided businesses made allegations that cash seized during cannabis raids was being mishandled.
 On September 26, 2024, Miranda's office was raided by the Department of Investigation and a large amount of money was removed.
 Miranda stated that the NYPD was responsible for cash seized during investigations, not the Sheriff's Office.

+On May 28, 2026, Miranda was removed from his position by Mayor Zohran Mamdani.

+Ongoing probe

+In July 2026, after Miranda was replaced as Sheriff, federal subpoenas were served upon several associates of Miranda, and raids conducted on Miranda's property in Puerto Rico.
+According to the New York Times, subpoenas mentioned possible "federal program fraud or bribery, wire fraud, money laundering, witness tampering and interstate travel in aid of racketeering" and were seeking records related to British American Tobacco and two of its subsidiaries, Reynolds American and R.J.
+Reynolds Tobacco Company.
+The New York City Sheriff's Office collects tobacco taxes and investigates tobacco-related crimes in New York City.